TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Experiments

 \subsubsection{Zero-shot Performance}

-We evaluated our two 1 B-parameter models on 19 zero-shot downstream tasks—covering DNA pathogenicity (CliVar), seven RNA DMS benchmarks and fifteen protein-fitness benchmarks across prokaryotic and eukaryotic organisms—and found that they achieve the best score on 10 of the 19 tasks, outperforming every EVO variant and the 40 M-parameter Caduceus baseline (Table~\ref{tab:zeroshot_results}).
-The prokaryote-focused TrinityMicroDNA-1B dominates the prokaryotic regime, winning 8 of 13 prokaryotic tasks and attaining the highest prokaryotic average (0.475) despite its compact size, whereas the multi-species TrinityDNA-1B excels on eukaryotic protein-fitness prediction, delivering the top Faure score and the highest eukaryotic average (0.699), even surpassing the 40 B-parameter EVO2 model (0.667).
-TrinityDNA also ties state-of-the-art DNA pathogenicity performance by leading on CliVar-coding and placing a close second overall.
-These complementary strengths underscore the benefit of evolutionary-stage-aware pre-training, and a UMAP projection of genome-level embeddings for ten representative clades (Appendix~\ref{app:zero}) reveals clear taxonomic clustering, indicating that both models learn rich species-specific signals without task-specific fine-tuning.
+We evaluated our two 1B models on 19 zero-shot downstream tasks—covering DNA pathogenicity (ClinVar), seven RNA DMS benchmarks and fifteen protein-fitness benchmarks across prokaryotic and eukaryotic (Table~\ref{tab:zeroshot_results}).
+The prokaryote-focused TrinityMicroDNA-1B dominates the prokaryotic regime, winning 8 of 13 prokaryotic tasks and attaining the highest prokaryotic average (0.475), whereas the multi-species TrinityDNA-1B excels on eukaryotic protein-fitness prediction, delivering the top score and the highest eukaryotic average (0.699), even surpassing the 40B EVO2 model (0.667).
+TrinityDNA also excels in state-of-the-art DNA pathogenicity performance, leading in CliVar-coding and ranking second overall.
+These complementary strengths underscore the benefit of ETS, and a UMAP projection of genome-level embeddings for ten representative clades (Appendix~\ref{app:zero}) reveals clear taxonomic clustering, indicating that both models learn rich species signals without fine-tuning.